 Why choose lavender?
 The couple was looking to grow a sustainable perennial that deer wouldn’t eat and from which they could make products for sale.
 They hit on lavender not only for its drought tolerant qualities, but also for its many decorative and culinary uses.
 Along the way they added bees for pollination and today the farm boasts nine hives with over 40,000 bees in each, all producing lavender honey.

-In a nod to the Latin American heritage of Watkins’ fiancé, they chose Soleado as the name for their farm.
+In a nod to Watkins’ fiancé’s Latin American roots, they chose Soleado as the name for their farm.
 As it so happens, in their first year of operation, they also found themselves ‘dying in the heat’ as they got things established.
 Soleado, meaning sunny or ‘just baking in the sun’ suddenly took on a new shade of meaning.

 Tips for how to successfully propagate lavender